-Draft Plan of Subdivision prepared by Malone Given Parsons dated January 12, 2022;

-- Overall Concept Plan for Trafalgar Road Urban Core (TUC) residential blocks prepared by BDP.
-Quadrangle dated February 3, 2022; - Road traffic information provided by the Region of Halton and GHD Ltd.; and - Site visit conducted by Jade Acoustics Inc. staff on December 20, 2021.
+- Draft Plan of Subdivision prepared by Malone Given Parsons dated March 16, 2023; - Concept Plan and Statistics (Massing Study) for Trafalgar Road Urban Core (TUC) residential blocks prepared by BDP.
+Quadrangle dated May 12, 2023; - Road traffic information provided by the Region of Halton and GHD Ltd.; and - Site visit conducted by Jade Acoustics Inc. staff on December 20, 2021.

-Based on information provided by the proponent, the proposed street townhouses, back-to-back townhouses and rear access townhouses are expected to be 3-storey residential dwellings.
-The high-rise buildings proposed to be constructed within the TUC residential blocks will include 6-storey, 8-storey, 20-storey and 24-storey structures.
+Based on information provided by the proponent, the proposed street townhouses and rear access townhouses are expected to be 3-storey residential dwellings.
+The mid-rise and high-rise buildings proposed to be constructed within the TUC residential blocks will include 6-storey, 8-storey, 15-storey, 20-storey, 25-storey and 30-storey structures.